New Jersey Pine Barrens: European settlement

 During the 17th century, the area that is now New Jersey was explored and settled by the Swedish and Dutch, who developed whaling and fishing settlements mainly along the Delaware River.
 The English claimed the area as of 1606 under their London Company, and the Dutch abandoned their claim to the English in 1664.
 The first shipbuilding operations began in the Pine Barrens in 1688, utilizing the cedar, oak, and pitch trees, as well as local tar and turpentine.
 The first sawmills and gristmills opened around 1700, leading to the first European settlements in the Pinelands.

 During the colonial era, the Pine Barrens was the location of various industries.
 In 1740, charcoal operations began in the Pine Barrens, and the first iron furnace opened in 1765.
 Bog iron was mined from bogs, streams, and waterways, and was worked in about 35 furnaces including Batsto, Lake Atsion, Hampton Furnace in Shamong, Hanover Furnace in Pemberton, Ferrago in Lacey, and several other locations.
 Iron from these early furnaces was instrumental in supplying the American military with weapons and camp tools during the American Revolution, the War of 1812, and the Second Barbary War.
 For example, Commodore Stephen Decatur Jr. sailed to Algiers armed with 24-pound cannons that had been cast at Hanover in 1814.

 The first Indian reservation in the Americas was founded Brotherton in 1758, in what is now Indian Mills in Shamong Township.
-In 1778 during the Revolutionary War, the British burned and pillaged the village of Chestnut Neck in a failed attempt to destroy the ironworks at Batsto Village.
-In 1799 after the war, the first glassworks opened in Port Elizabeth, and by that time, whaling operations had stopped.
+On October 6, 1778 during the American Revolutionary War, 400 British troops under Patrick Ferguson fought an American force under Casimir Pulaski at the Battle of Chestnut Neck before burning several local buildings.
+In 1799, the first glassworks opened in Port Elizabeth, and by that time, whaling operations had stopped.
 The first cotton mill in the Pine Barrens opened in 1810 at Retreat.
 Cultivated cranberry bogs begin in the 1830s, and in 1832, the first paper mill opened in the region.
 In 1854, the first railroad across the Pinelands opened, connecting Camden and the newly-established Atlantic City.
 Railroads soon connected the various small towns that existed across the Pine Barrens.

 In 1869, the bog iron industry ended in the Pine Barrens, after the discovery that iron ore could be mined more cheaply in Pennsylvania.
 Other industries such as paper mills, sawmills, and gristmills rose and fell throughout the years, catering chiefly to local markets.
 Smaller industries such as charcoal-making and glassmaking also were developed, meeting with varying degrees of success.
 Over time, however, the forest reclaimed almost all traces of the Pine Barrens' industrial past.
 Ghost towns—remnants of villages built around these former industries—can still be found at various locations.
 Batsto Village has been restored to its mid-19th century state as a state historic site.